All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 If you avoid those three sleaze factors, then you should be confident in the fundraising role for your campaign.

-But you can’t do that unless you get elected.
+But you can’t serve them unless you first get elected.

 And you won’t get elected to public office unless you raise enough money to communicate your winning message with the voters.

-Keep that in your mind when you’re asking for money and this essential task will become simpler.
+Keep this in your mind when you’re asking for money and this essential task will become simpler.

 Minutes